 Some of the factors that contribute to a negative body image include:

-- Being teased about appearance in childhood
+- being teased about appearance in childhood

-- A cultural tendency to judge people by their appearance
+- a cultural tendency to judge people by their appearance

-- A tendency in women’s media to push fad diets and weight loss programs
+- a tendency in women’s media to push fad diets and weight loss programs

-- Well-meaning public health campaigns that urge people to lose weight.
+- well-meaning public health campaigns that urge people to lose weight.

-- Reflect on your experiences and try to unravel the development of your body image from childhood.
+- Reflect on your experiences and try to unravel the development of your body image over the course of your life.